crcdng/weather_app/README.md

 Implement the Presentation Layer

 10. WeatherNotifier (TDD)
-11. WeatherNotifierProvider
+11. WeatherNotifierProvider (TDD)
 12. main.dart
-13. WeatherScreen / Consumer (TDD)
+13. WeatherScreen (TDD)

 ## Tests

-The annotation "TDD" below indicates which classes are tested via Test-Driven Development.
+The annotation "TDD" indicated  which classes are tested via Test-Driven Development (write tests first, then code).
 You can also write code first and tests later, whatever you prefer.

 `get_weather_usecase_test.dart` tests whether the (mocked) `WeatherRemoteDataSource` is called and whether `Right(WeatherEntity)` and `Left(ServerFailure)` are returned from the use case.